 Localization Insights

-The online learning market has boomed in recent years with the eLearning industry expected to be worth nearly $331 billion by 2025, and eLearning localization being more important than ever.
-And with the rise of remote work and globalization, more and more companies are expanding their teams internationally.
-Whether you’re looking to tap into the global eLearning market or you need to share internal videos with multilingual employees, eLearning localization, and especially video localization is essential.
+The online learning market has boomed in recent years, with the eLearning industry expected to be worth nearly $331 billion by 2025, making eLearning localization more important than ever.
+With the rise of remote work and globalization, companies are expanding their teams internationally, and global training is becoming essential for organizational growth.
+Whether you’re aiming to tap into the global eLearning market or share internal courses with multilingual employees, full-course eLearning localization—including video localization—is critical.
 In fact, 72% of internet users engage with online content in their native language.

 1. Transcribe your videos